 Most homeowners don’t think twice about their plumbing system day-to-day unless something goes wrong.
 If your plumbing isn’t draining as smoothly as it usually does, you’ll know that something isn’t right.
 Determining the cause of the problem is no simple matter.
 Though the signs of leaking and clogged pipes differ, without being able to see your underground pipes, it’s next to impossible to determine where this leak or clog is occurring, as well as the extent of the damage.
-By using a sewer camera inspection, your Edmonton plumber has the capabilities to conduct a visual inspection of sewer lines located behind your walls and deep beneath the ground.
+By using a sewer camera inspection, your Edmonton plumber has the capability to conduct a visual inspection of sewer lines located behind your walls and deep beneath the ground.

 Sometimes included with drain cleaning services and otherwise a tool used in a sewer line inspection, sewer camera inspections provide live video and sound of the inside of your sewer pipes.
 As will be discussed below, a sewer camera in Edmonton can’t identify all plumbing issues, but it is a highly useful tool for finding leaks and clogs quickly and minimally invasively.